davidutibe/finance_management_dashboard/README.md

                     "Month Name", format([Date], "mmm")
                       )
 ```
+## Data Modelling
+* I created a star schema data model by connecting all tables to the Journal table in a one-to-many relationship.

 ## Data Analysis Approach

-## Data Modelling
-* Create a star schema data model by connecting all tables to the Journal table in a one-to-many relationship.

-## Create Measures
+## Dax Measures
-* To visualize the
+* I created the following measures in 2 groups to

 ## Data Analysis using SQL generated queries